McDonald's Shamrock Shake Returns—Along With Grimace's Irish Uncle

 "We are thrilled that proceeds from this minty-flavored treat will aid RMHC in keeping families together," said Joy Silmon, a second-generation McDonald’s franchisee.
 "Family is a core value at McDonald's, and we live this every day.
 Together, with our crew, customers, and iconic McDonaldland character, Uncle O'Grimacey, we're helping RMHC make families feel at home, even when they can't be."

-McDonald's said Grimace rediscovered the original Shamrock Shake recipe, inspiring him to reconnect with Uncle O’Grimacey.
-The green-clad McDonaldland character traveled from Sham Rock, Ireland, to spread Shamrock cheer and celebrate RMHC's 50-year mission of keeping families together.
+McDonald's said Grimace rediscovered the original Shamrock Shake recipe, inspiring him to reconnect with Uncle O'Grimacey.
+The green uncle traveled from Sham Rock, Ireland, to spread Shamrock cheer and celebrate RMHC's 50-year mission of keeping families together.

 The family reunion came after a surge in popularity for Ronald McDonald's purple friend in recent years.
 A TikTok trend in 2023 involved people trying the berry-flavored Grimace Shake and pretending to pass out, die, or have something else strange happen.